btarg/requiem-vault/GM/First Session/Library/Blue Flame.md

 #### **Failures**

-These occur when an attack misses.
+These occur when an attack does no damage (either from missing, or being drained, nullified or reflected.)

 - **1 Failure:** The flame retaliates, dealing **2d6 ❄️ Cold damage** to the attacker.
 - **2 Failures:** The flame surges with power, summoning 1 [[Ichor Wraith]] and dealing **2d6 ❄️ Cold damage** once again.